pymc-devs/pytensor/doc/tutorial/examples.rst

 Each time a random variable is drawn from a `RandomStream` object, a tuple is added to its :attr:`state_updates` list.
-The first element is a shared variable, which represents the state of the random number generator associated with this *particular* variable, while the second represents the Pytensor graph corresponding to the random number generation process.
+The first element is a shared variable, which represents the state of the random number generator associated with this *particular* variable, while the second represents the PyTensor graph corresponding to the random number generation process.

 Other Random Distributions